Aluminium smelting: Inert anodes

 Inert anodes are non-carbon based alternatives to traditional anodes used during aluminum reduction.
 These anodes do not chemically react with the electrolyte, and are therefore not consumed during the reduction process.
 Because the anode does not contain carbon, carbon dioxide is not produced.
-Through a review of literature, Haradlsson et al. found that inert anodes reduced the green house gas emissions of the aluminum smelting process by approximately 2 tonnes CO2eq/ tonne Al.
+Through a review of literature, Haradlsson et al. found that inert anodes reduced the green house gas emissions of the aluminum smelting process by approximately 2 t CO2eq/ tonne Al.

 Types of anodes

 Ceramic anode materials include Ni-Fe, Sn, and Ni-Li based oxides.
 These anodes show promise as they are extremely stable during the reduction process at normal operating temperatures (~1000 °C), ensuring that the Al is not contaminated.
 The stability of these anodes also allows them to be used with a range of electrolytes.
 However, ceramic anodes suffer from poor electrical conductivity and low mechanical strength.

 Alternatively metal anodes boast high mechanical strength and conductivity but tend to corrode easily during the reduction process.
 Some material systems that are used in inert metal anodes include Al-Cu, Ni-Cu, and Fe-Ni-Cu systems.
 Additional additives such as Sn, Ag, V, Nb, Ir, Ru can be included in these systems to form non reactive oxides on the anode surface, but this significantly increases the cost and embodied energy of the anode.